Characterization of Semiconductor Bulk and Interfacial Properties

 PEC characterization flow chart for a single-absorber material.

-1. "Accelerating materials development for photoelectrochemical (PEC) hydrogen production: Standards for methods, definitions, and reporting protocols" Zhebo Chen, Thomas F. Jaramillo, Todd G. Deutsch, Alan Kleiman-Shwarsctein, Arnold J. Forman, Nicolas Gaillard, Roxanne Garland, Kazuhiro Takanabe, Clemens Heske, Mahendra Sunkara, Eric W. McFarland, Kazunari Domen, Eric L. Miller, John A. Turner, Huyen N. Dinh, J. Mater.
+- Zhebo Chen, Thomas F. Jaramillo, Todd G. Deutsch, Alan Kleiman-Shwarsctein, Arnold J. Forman, Nicolas Gaillard, Roxanne Garland, Kazuhiro Takanabe, Clemens Heske, Mahendra Sunkara, Eric W. McFarland, Kazunari Domen, Eric L. Miller, John A. Turner, Huyen N. Dinh, "Accelerating materials development for photoelectrochemical (PEC) hydrogen production: Standards for methods, definitions, and reporting protocols."
+J. Mater.
 Res.
-25(1), 3-16 (2010).
+25, no. 1 (2010): 3-16.

-2. Photoelectrochemical Water Splitting: Standards, Experimental Methods, and Protocols, Zhebo Chen, Huyen N. Dinh, Eric Miller, Todd G. Deutsch, Kazunari Domen, Keith Emery, Arnold J. Forman, Nicolas Gaillard, Roxanne Garland, Clemens Heske, Thomas F. Jaramillo, Alan Kleiman-Shwarsctein, Kazuhiro Takanabe, John Turner, eds: Zhebo Chen, Huyen N. Dinh, Eric Miller.
-New York: Springer, 2013.
+- Zhebo Chen, Huyen N. Dinh, Eric Miller, Todd G. Deutsch, Kazunari Domen, Keith Emery, Arnold J. Forman, Nicolas Gaillard, Roxanne Garland, Clemens Heske, Thomas F. Jaramillo, Alan Kleiman-Shwarsctein, Kazuhiro Takanabe, John Turner, Photoelectrochemical Water Splitting: Standards, Experimental Methods, and Protocols, eds.
+Zhebo Chen, Huyen N. Dinh, Eric Miller, New York: Springer (2013).